Current Lab Members

 Kristin Fields Creech, M.S.

-Kristin Fields Creech is a fifth-year graduate student in the Oklahoma State University Clinical Psychology Ph.D. program working under Dr. Lucia Ciciolla.
+Kristin Fields Creech is a sixth-year doctoral candidate in the Oklahoma State University Clinical Psychology Ph.D. program working under Dr. Lucia Ciciolla.
+Kristin is currently a pre-doctoral psychology intern at River Valley Health (formerly Cherokee Health Systems) in Knoxville, TN.
 Kristin graduated from the University of Tennessee, Knoxville with a Bachelor’s in Psychology and minor in Child and Family Studies.
 She was a research assistant in the Child and Adolescent Development Lab led by Dr. Jenny Macfie and the Relationship, Aggression, and Addictive Disorders Lab under Dr. Gregory Stuart.
 She is currently working on her dissertation exploring early medical complexity and psychosocial factors as predictor of neurodevelopmental assessment amongst infants prenatally exposed to substances.
 Kristin is broadly interested in the relationship between early life experiences and social determinants on behavioral health outcomes amongst mothers and infants.

 Elizabeth Hinckley, B.A.